kalkuteminal/Animation-DNA/02-Codex-DNA.md

 * Pithiness, logic and usability for data exchange.
 Each file should have proper name, version and be in a proper folder.

+Animation DNA folder structure designed for a full CG projects and already has structured directories for all imaginary data, so at the first 4 top levels you don`t need to create new folders.

 Project root directory (**`<rootProject>`**):  **drive:/path/projectName**
 This is main directory of project, stored on hard drive in the studio, no project files can be stored outside this folder.
 Inside **`<rootProject>`** folder there are 3 folders: **EDIT, PREP** and **PROD**.